 I interviewed over a dozen other young women on campus to see what problems they struggle with the most, and one problem kept coming up – poor time management and lack of balance in their lives.
-As I investigated further to understand why they struggled with time management, I realized something:

 They were very ambitious and they excelled in school and their extracurricular activities.
 But most of them sounded like they were on the verge of burning out.